pattonsgirl/CEG2350/docs/index.md

 ### CSE Help Room:

 The Department of Computer Science and Engineering maintains a help room, staffed by upper-level students, for students in introductory programming classes.
-The help room is not intended to help with this course, but many student-staff working in the help room have taken this course and may be available to assist you.
-You should first use the course Discord channel, contact your TAs, and contact the instructor before attempting to use the help room student-staff.
+The help room is not intended to help with this course, but many students working in the help room have taken this course and may be available to assist you.
+You should first use the course Discord channel, contact your TAs, and contact the instructor before attempting to use the help room staff.

 A virtual help room is available via the Department’s Discord server.
 In the “WSU Computer Science Department” Discord server, select the “CS Help Room” channel.
 Here you can make a post to “cs-help-room" to list your questions or request one-on-one support with voice or screen sharing.